 Engineering students may be particularly interested in Cornerstone's peer-led, team-learning groups.
 This program pairs trained upperclassmen with small groups of students who work on group exercises directly connected to course work.
 Initially created in conjunction with the chemistry department to address the needs of freshman taking the introductory chemistry and lab classes, PLTL (Peer Led Team Learning) is now offered to biomedical engineering, physics and calculus students.
 Cornerstone is located in Gregg House on the first floor.

 Study groups are coordinated for specific engineering classes.
 Each study group is facilitated by an upper-class engineering student who has been academically successful in the course.
-Study group information is made available during the first week of the semester in specific classes or though Engineering Student Services at any time.
+Study group information is made available during the first week of the semester in specific classes or though Engineering Undergraduate Student Services at any time.